element-hq/riot-android/docs/notifications.md

 - Fallback mode

-When the device fails to register on GCM or when GCM is disabled in the application build (fdroid), the app needs to fetch data in background so that it can display notifications to the end user when required.
+When the device fails to register on GCM or when GCM is disabled in the application build (F-Droid), the app needs to fetch data in background so that it can display notifications to the end user when required.
-This mode requires that the user enables [background sync](#Background-synchronisation->-Enable-background-sync) setting is enabled.
+This mode requires that the user enables [background sync](#background-synchronisation--enable-background-sync) setting is enabled.
 Else, the application cannot detect events to notify.

 ```